-The Department of Nutrition has initiated an unprecedented project that aims to include such information about body weight, diet, physical activity and other lifestyle factors from the majority of the Norwegian population above the age of 15.
-The project is in collaboration USIT (the IT department at the University of Oslo), and the first step will be to development a platform based on a web-based system with informed consent, food frequency questionnaires, and electronic communications tools and benchmarking.
+The project is conducted in collaboration USIT (the IT department at the University of Oslo), and the first step will be to development a platform based on a web-based system with informed consent, food frequency questionnaires, and electronic communications tools and benchmarking.

 National dietary surveys

-Overall objectives: to identify potential nutritional challenges in the food intake and meal pattern among different age groups in the Norwegian population which may call for a public health action
+Overall objectives: to identify potential nutritional challenges in food intake and meal patterns among different age groups in the Norwegian population which may call for a public health actions.

-Overall objectives: add to the limited knowledge about how school and home environment influence weight development, dietary and physical activity behaviour of schoolchildren/adolescents in a longitudinal perspective.
+Overall objectives: add to the limited knowledge about how food environments influence dietary behaviours of children.